TuringLang/Turing.jl/docs/src/for-developers/variational_inference.md

 In this post we'll have a look at what's known as **variational inference (VI)**, a family of _approximate_ Bayesian inference methods.
 In particular, we will focus on one of the more standard VI methods called **Automatic Differentiation Variational Inference (ADVI)**.

-Here we'll have a look at the theory behind VI, but if you're interested in how to use ADVI in Turing.jl, [checkout this tutorial](../../tutorials/9-variationalinference).
+Here we'll have a look at the theory behind VI, but if you're interested in how to use ADVI in Turing.jl, [check out this tutorial](../../tutorials/09-variational-inference).

 # Motivation